pdeschen/wuff-wiki/plugin.xml-for-eclipse-equinox-app.md

   We see that Wuff recognized file "tutorials/MyEquinoxApp/src/main/java/myequinoxapp/Application.java" as an application and that it automatically inserted extension-point for it.
 In general, Wuff recognizes any files matching to patterns `'**/Application.groovy', '**/Application.java'` as application files and inserts extension-point "org.eclipse.core.runtime.applications" for each of them (although normally there's only one application per eclipse-equinox-app).

   Explanation of attributes:
+  - id="Application": assigned to class name.
-  - class="myequinoxapp.Application": points to qualified class name of the application file.
+  - class="myequinoxapp.Application": assigned to qualified class name.